Creative Development Projects

 In a nutshell

-You can also find helpful FAQs, learn more about student life at Salford or explore all our Film, TV and Media courses.
-Continue reading to understand more about this MA/PgDip Media Production: Post Production for TV course.
+You can also find helpful FAQs, learn more about student life at Salford or explore all our Film, TV and Radio courses.
+Continue reading to understand more about this MA in Editing and VFX for TV, Film and Digital Media.

 This is for you if...